ThomasUCF/MilVehicleSimEnv-for-Gym/README.md

 ## Introduction
 This is a custom gym environment simulating a tank or drone movement on a custom map of 64x64 size.<br>
+The goal for the tank or drone is to capture the flag.<br>
 The simulation is a single agent based.
 At the moment it can only handle one entity.

 ![](img/gymtankenv_screenshot.png)